-The weather so far is a glorious bonus.
+The weather so far is a glorious bonus of sunshine.
 This year I have time to appreciate and enjoy the garden.
 It’s only little but it brings a huge amount of pleasure to both of us.
-The Wife looks after the flower beds and I do the pots and raised beds, MS has stolen my ability to dig holes in the garden but I love watching things grow, blossom and then capturing the moment with a photograph.
+The Wife looks after the flower beds and I do the pots and raised beds, sitting down gardening.
+MS has stolen my ability to dig holes in the garden but I love watching things grow, blossom and then capturing the moment with a photograph.

 In an earlier blog I moaned at my failure to grow plants from seed.
 This year the omens are looking good, seeds have germinated and are growing into little plants.
 I am sure it’s because I talk to them every day, another daily highlight.